salmanhabibkhan/KnowledgeCity-s-Educational-Platform/README.md

 kubectl apply -f dist

 # After Ingress Please deploy the other microservcie with the same above k8s Depoyment Guide like ingress.
+Monolith, analytics, video-processing, redis,celery, and rabbitmq etc

 ```